nathanpeck/ecs-patterns-vitepress/pattern/jupyter-notebook-inferencing-container-cloudformation/index.md

 !!! @/pattern/jupyter-notebook-inferencing-container-cloudformation/diagram.svg

 1. An Application Load Balancer provides ingress from the public internet.
-2. Traffic goes to an `inf2.xlarge` AWS Inferentia powered EC2 instance launched by Amazon ECS.
+2. Traffic goes to an `inf2.8xlarge` AWS Inferentia powered EC2 instance launched by Amazon ECS.
+You can adjust the AWS Inferentia instance class as desired.
 3. Amazon ECS has placed a container task on the instance, which hosts JupyterLab and the AWS Neuron SDK.
 4. Amazon ECS has connected the container to the underlying Neuron device provided by the AWS Inferentia instance.
 5. Machine learning workloads that you run inside the container are able to connect to the hardware accelerator.